marvins/cli-cpp/README.md

     git submodule update --init src/lib/cli_cpp/thirdparty/pugixml

+Documentation can be constructed using Doxygen with

+    doxygen docs/Doxyfile

 ###  Test Application ###

 CLI-CPP comes with a basic test application to demonstrate core capabilities.
 To run...